canonical/juju-verify/docs/verifiers/ceph-osd.rst

  - ``kb_avail`` - total available (free) space size
  - ``children`` - list of child node IDs

-To properly determine if the unit can be reboot/shutdown it's a comparison of free space on the parent node minus available space on the child node with the size of the used space on the node.
+To properly determine whether the unit can be rebooted  or shut down, it's necessary to compare free space in the parent node minus available space in the child node with the size of space used in the node.
 Let's show this using the previous example of ``show-disk-free`` action output:

   - verify that the ``juju-1234-ceph-0`` unit can be reboot/shutdown